-Government showed its dedication to aquaculture with the launch of Operation Phakisa in July 2014.
-The operation will look to unlock the growth potential of the country's coastline, which is in line with the NDP.
+Through Operation Phakisa, the government has showed its commitment to aquaculture.
+The operation looks to unlock the growth potential of the country's coastline, which is in line with the NDP.

-It will also implement policies and programmes faster and more effectively.
+It will also ensure that policies and programmes are implemented faster and more effectively.
 As a result, it can unlock the ocean's potential to contribute up to R177 billion to the country's GDP and create as many as one million direct jobs.

-Aquaculture is a big part of that plan and Government recognises the industry as a way of contributing to food security since it has shown strong growth of 6,5% a year.
+Aquaculture is a big part of that plan and government recognises the industry as a way of contributing to food security since it has shown strong growth of 6.5% a year.
 Operation Phakisa will look to grow all segments of the aquaculture industry, especially by creating jobs within processing and marketing.